Not what you want?

 See Also: Unselfish | Selflessness | Altruism

-This ancient "One Justice Can Overpower a Hundred Evils" idiom and proverb is famous in China.
-But it has been around so long that its origins have long been forgotten.
+While this proverb is famous in China, it has been around so long that its origins have been forgotten.

 Simply stated: